 Many states require teachers to have a degree that has been accredited by the Council for the Accreditation of Educator Preparation (CAEP).

-2020 Online Schools Offering Teaching Degrees with Licensure
+Online Teaching Licensure Programs

 Much like lawyers and medical practitioners, aspiring teachers must acquire a professional license to be able to practice in a given area.
 The following schools offer state-recognized online degrees that qualify students to apply for licensure.
 While most online schools on this list prepare students for licensure exams in the state in which the campus is located, Western Governors University helps students prepare for licensure in any of the 50 states.
 Read more about licensing requirements below.

 Licensing and Certification Requirements for Teachers

 Professional licensure requirements for teachers may vary per state, however most will require that you complete a Teaching Preparation Program (TPP) before applying for a license.
 There are three basic kinds of licensure available; temporary, initial, and professional.

 A temporary teaching license is valid for a short period of time and cannot be renewed, while an initial license is valid for period of five years and may be renewed a limited number of times.
 A professional license is valid for five years and is renewable every five years thereafter.
 To acquire a professional license, it is commonly required that you first possess an initial license for more than three years.